satfinder/PedalinoLibre/README.md

 > Before any update save configuration, reset to factory default and reload configuration.
 EEPROM can change without any further advice.

-## How to connect PedalinoMini™ to a WiFi network
+## How to connect PedalinoLibre to a WiFi network

+*This information relates to using the PedalinoMini software rather than PedalinoLibre - it will need to be modified to work with PedalinoLibre*

-PedalinoMini™ supports IEEE 802.11 b/g/n WiFi with WPA/WPA2 authentication (only 2.4 GHz).
+PedalinoLibre supports IEEE 802.11 b/g/n WiFi with WPA/WPA2 authentication (only 2.4 GHz).

-PedalinoMini™ support 5 WiFi provisioning methods: 1 via USB, 1 via Bluetooth and 3 via WiFi.
+PedalinoLibre support 5 WiFi provisioning methods: 1 via USB, 1 via Bluetooth and 3 via WiFi.

-PedalinoMini™ is using [ESP Web Tools](https://esphome.github.io/esp-web-tools/) not only to install the firmware, via USB with a click of button right from you browser, but also to connect it to WiFi with the same simplicity via USB or Bluetooth.
+PedalinoLibre is using [ESP Web Tools](https://esphome.github.io/esp-web-tools/) not only to install the firmware, via USB with a click of button right from you browser, but also to connect it to WiFi with the same simplicity via USB or Bluetooth.

-PedalinoMini™ also implements Wi-Fi Protected Setup (WPS) and Smart Config technology ([Espressif’s ESP-TOUCH protocol](https://www.espressif.com/en/products/software/esp-touch/overview)).
+PedalinoLibre also implements Wi-Fi Protected Setup (WPS) and Smart Config technology ([Espressif’s ESP-TOUCH protocol](https://www.espressif.com/en/products/software/esp-touch/overview)).
 WPS needs access to the WPS button on the WiFi router.
 Smart Config requires a smartphone with one the following apps:

 - [ESP8266 SmartConfig](https://play.google.com/store/apps/details?id=com.cmmakerclub.iot.esptouch) for Android
 - [Espressif Esptouch](https://itunes.apple.com/us/app/espressif-esptouch/id1071176700?mt=8) for iOS

-If the WiFi network is not available PedalinoMini™ will create an hotspot for you.
-Once connected to the PedalinoMini™ hotspot, you can use the web interface to set the SSID and password of an access point that you would like to connect to.
+If the WiFi network is not available PedalinoLibre will create an hotspot for you.
+Once connected to the PedalinoLibre hotspot, you can use the web interface to set the SSID and password of an access point that you would like to connect to.

-- On power on PedalinoMini™ will try to connect to the last know access point
+- On power on PedalinoLibre will try to connect to the last known access point
 - If it cannot connect to the last used access point within 15 seconds it enters into WiFi provisioning mode via USB or Bluetooth
 - Visit http://alf45tar.github.io/PedalinoMini/installer and follow the instructions
 - If provisioning is not finished within 60 seconds it enters into Smart Config mode (if compiled with -D SMARTCONFIG in platformio.ini)
 - Start one of the suggested apps to configure SSID and password
 - If it doesn't receive any SSID and password during the next 60 seconds it enters into WPS mode (if compiled with -D WPS in platformio.ini)
-- Press or press and hold (it depends by your router) the WPS button on your WiFi router __after__ PedalinoMini™ entered in WPS mode
+- Press or press and hold (it depends by your router) the WPS button on your WiFi router __after__ PedalinoLibre entered in WPS mode
 - If it doesn't receive any SSID and password during the next 60 seconds it switch to AP mode
-- In AP mode PedalinoMini™ create a WiFi network called 'Pedalino-XXXXXXXX' waiting connection from clients.
+- In AP mode PedalinoLibre create a WiFi network called 'Pedalino-XXXXXXXX' waiting connection from clients.
 The required password is XXXXXXXX (uppercase).
 XXXXXXXX is a variable string.
-- Reboot PedalinoMini™ to restart the procedure.
+- Reboot PedalinoLibre to restart the procedure.

 Any of the previous steps can be skipped pressing BOOT button.